putiscoding/RunPHI/README.md

 - download the RunPHI source code and run $RunPHI/build.sh
 - enable RunPHI as containerd low-level runtime:     mv /usr/sbin/runPHI /usr/bin/runc

-## Use Cases

-## General info
-rumPHI comes with a build script that automates the process.
-For now, being in the testing phase, the user will have to: copy to /usr/share/runPHI the scripts present in tools together with utils.
-The built-ins folder will also go there.
-This is because in a future iteration we will expect a build file with kernels and then we will expect one with cross-compiling.
-In that case the user will have to export the entire /usr/share/runPHI content to the target.

 ## QEMU/KVM apic-demo on x86

-This code has been tested through qemu-system_x86 ( quemu vers 7.0.0 ) in a nested setup with Lubuntu 22.04 LTS as HOST and Ubuntu 18.04 LTS as guest
+This code has been tested through qemu-system_x86 (vers 7.0.0) in a nested setup with Lubuntu 22.04 LTS as host and Ubuntu 18.04 LTS as guest.

 Run the command: